carpentries-lab/python-aos-lesson/development/10-large-data.md

 By distributing the calculation across all four cores the processing time has dropped to 2 minutes and 33 seconds.
-It's faster than but not a quarter of the original 3 minutes and 44 seconds, because there's a time cost associated with setting up and coordinating jobs across all the cores.
+It's faster than, but not a quarter of, the original 3 minutes and 44 seconds because there's a time cost associated with setting up and coordinating jobs across all the cores.